Andrew Clapham: Work

 Clapham has worked as Special Adviser on Corporate Responsibility to High Commissioner for Human Rights Mary Robinson, and Adviser on International Humanitarian Law to Sergio Vieira de Mello, Special Representative of the UN Secretary-General in Iraq.
 He has also been the representative of human rights group Amnesty International to the United Nations between 1991 and 1994.

 He was the first director of the Geneva Academy of International Humanitarian Law and Human Rights between 2008 and 2014.

 In 2015, Clapham was among two international lawyers whose legal opinion Amnesty International commissioned to reach the conclusion that the United Kingdom was breaching the law by allowing the sales of weapons to Saudi Arabia despite knowing about their use to bomb civilians.

 In 2017, he was appointed to serve as a member of the U.N.
 Commission on Human Rights in South Sudan, charged with monitoring and assessing the human rights situation in the country.
 He advises the government of Ukraine as part of the Task Force on Accountability for Crimes Committed in Ukraine, a group of lawyers investigating war crimes committed during the war with Russia.

 His book, War (Oxford University Press), won the Paul Reuter Prize for International Humanitarian Law, which is awarded by the International Committee of the Red Cross.
-The 1949 Geneva Conventions: A Commentary (Oxford University Press; co-edited with Paola Gaeta, and Marco Sassóli) won a Certificate of Merit from the American Society of International Law for "a preeminent contribution to creative scholarship" in 2017.
+The 1949 Geneva Conventions: A Commentary (Oxford University Press; co-edited with Paola Gaeta, and Marco Sassòli) won a Certificate of Merit from the American Society of International Law for "a preeminent contribution to creative scholarship" in 2017.

 Clapham is often cited in the news media for his expertise in relation to the United Nations' efforts to hold perpetrators of war crimes accountable and uphold human rights law.